Updating Beneficial Owner Information Reports with FinCEN

 One crucial aspect of this legislation is the requirement to update beneficial owner information with the Financial Crimes Enforcement Network (FinCEN) which extends to changes in addresses, names, and other pertinent details of beneficial owners.

-When to Update Beneficial Owner Information
+Why do I need to Update Beneficial Owner Information?

 Under the CTA, companies must report any changes in beneficial ownership information to FinCEN within 30 days of the change.
 Key changes that trigger the need for an update include: